wormholelabs-xyz/example-messaging-executor/svm/pinocchio/README.md

 # Run unit tests (pure Rust math module)
 cargo test -p executor-quoter

-# Run integration tests (uses mollusk-svm to simulate program execution)
+# Run integration tests (uses solana-program-test to simulate program execution)
-cargo test -p executor-quoter-tests -p executor-quoter-router-tests
+cargo test -p executor-quoter-tests -p executor-quoter-router-tests -- --test-threads=1
 ```

 Note: These tests use native `cargo test`, not `cargo test-sbf`.
 The unit tests are pure Rust without SBF dependencies.
-The integration tests use mollusk-svm which loads the pre-built `.so` files and simulates program execution natively.
+The integration tests use solana-program-test which loads the pre-built `.so` files and simulates program execution natively.

+The `--test-threads=1` flag is required because `solana-program-test` can exhibit race conditions when multiple tests load BPF programs in parallel.
+Running tests sequentially avoids these issues.

 ## Running Benchmarks